fortinetdev/terraform-provider-fortios/website/docs/guides/fgt_policymove.html.md

 ---
 subcategory: ""
 layout: "fortios"
-page_title: "To move the policy"
+page_title: "To move a policy"
 description: |-
   Methods used to move the position of a policy, relative to another policy, in the sequence order of how policies are applied.
 ---